KodiCMS-Kohana/cms/cms/modules/cache/guide/cache/usage.md

 The cache library supports scalar and object values, utilising object serialization where required (or not supported by the caching engine).
 This means that the majority or objects can be cached without any modification.

 [!!]
 Serialisation does not work with resource handles, such as filesystem, curl or socket resources.

 ### Setting a value to cache

-Setting a value to cache using the [Cache::set] method can be done in one of two ways; either using the Cache instance interface, which is good for atomic operations; or getting an instance and using that for multiple operations.
+Setting a value to cache using the [Cache::set] method can be done in one of two ways: either using the Cache instance interface, which is good for atomic operations, or getting an instance and using that for multiple operations.

 The first example demonstrates how to quickly load and set a value to the default cache instance.